SolverMax/Blog/Articles/Production mix/readme.md

 ## Production mix model
-In this series of articles we build the "Production mix" model in various Python Pyomo libraries.
+In this series of articles we build the "Production mix" optimization model using various Python Pyomo libraries.

 In total, we build eleven versions of the model – all of which return the same solution, but using different libraries, solvers, and Python programming techniques.